News & Admissions Updates

 UCSB During COVID-19

-You might be curious what it's like to be a remote UCSB student.
-Watch as Sarah gives us a sneak peek into her life during quarantine.
-If you want to see more from Sarah, view our UCSB Perspectives Playlist on YouTube for an inside look at UCSB from five students: Sarah, Johnny, Demi, Chris, and Emma.
+You might be curious what it's like to be a UCSB student.
+Watch as Cecilia gives us a sneak peek into her life as a Gaucho.
+If you want to see more, view our UCSB Perspectives Playlist on YouTube for an inside look at UCSB from students.

 public university in the U.S.